You can control who can view which data in your organization and its workspaces by providing different users with different access to your data.

 Hover over a User in the role field and click on Give manager rights.

 By default, the person who creates the workspace is the administrator of the workspace.
 Other administrators can be assigned while adding users to the workspace, or the Workspace Members page (Organization > Workspaces > Choose Workspace > Member).

 Hover in the access column next to the user you need to assign admin rights to, and click on the field to assign rights.

 A workspace administrator can:

-User groups can be created from the Workspace Settings page.
+User groups can be created from the Groups tab under the Organization tab.
 Their purpose is to make managing larger teams/workspaces easier.
-Instead of adding each individual team member to every project, you can create a user group instead and add the group to the project.
+Instead of adding each individual team member to every project, you can create a user group instead and add the group to the project, report filter or workspace.

 User groups are also useful when new members join the team.
-Instead of adding them to all the projects in the workspace, you simply assign them to the relevant user group.
+Instead of adding them to all the projects or workspaces, you simply assign them to the relevant user group.

 Project privacy settings